aosabook/500lines/pedometer/chapter.md

 We need to make our messy data set smoother, so that it looks more like our ideal sine wave, allowing us to count steps.
 Our messy data set is very "jumpy".
 This jumpiness means that there is a high frequency component to the signal.
 Fortunately, a low-pass filter can be used once again to filter out just the low-frequency component, eliminating the "jumpy", high frequency portions of the signal, and smoothing out our data set.

 Passing our messy signal through a low-pass filter, using the same formula but different alpha and beta values, results in the cleaner signal below:

-TODO: Talk more about determining alpha and beta values.
+TODO: Talk more about determining alpha and beta coefficients.

 ![](chapter-figures/figure-filtered-smooth.png)\